 Consider these facts…

-A study performed by Texas Tech and Colorado state university in 1998 demonstrated why a dome has a better ability to deflect wind.
+A study performed by Texas Tech and Colorado state university in 1998-2000 demonstrated why a dome has a better ability to deflect wind.

 A rectilinear of “box” structure is impacted by an F5 tornado at the rate of 400 lbs per square foot.
 NOT expected to survive a tornado strike at all.
 So you can reason out why the common thought for storm protection in box form is immensely thick walls.
 In short…Build a bunker.
 Ugly…and useful for one purpose.
+To HIDE in.

 Lets be honest…the odds of being struck by a tornado are far less than the more common problems with storms…wind driven debris or trees toppling.This tree caused incredible damage.
-This box could only take about 2-4 tons till it broke.

 After tree removal.
 I decided to demolish the extension and start over with a longer garage .
 Do YOU see evidence of a giant tree on the house?Impact point was just to the right of the wire attachment.
 A regular box house would have been split in two!

-So what do WE do when a 120', 55" thick white oak snaps off at the roots and lands on a dome house?
+So what do WE do when a 120', 55" thick white oak snaps off at the roots and lands on our dome house?
 We make firewood.
 That tree heated the house most of the winter

 Our dome was impacted by a 120′ white oak tree in this same storm and subjected to an impact force of over 150,00 lbs.
 That’s 75 tons!
 Didn’t even come through the drywall!